 Once you have experienced emotional abuse, it’s so important to let yourself honor and process this truth.
 When we try to deny this emotional abuse, it further solidifies into our hearts, bodies, and minds as trauma.
 Signs of trauma are being jittery, being unable to breathe deeply, obsessively thinking about the relationship, and feeling constantly tired or drained.

 The irony with emotionally abusive relationships is that trauma makes us fixate and want to correct the experience.
 This means that sometimes, in a traumatic situation, we will keep coming back in an effort to change what’s traumatic.
-For example, I believed if I could get him to see my value and commit to me, then all the hurt he had inflicted onto me would be erased.
+I mistakenly believed if I could get my ex to see my value and commit to me, then all the hurt he had inflicted would be erased.
 This process of trauma makes the emotionally abusive relationship feel all consuming or give us a “high” which is sometimes easy to confuse with love.

-Of course, my hope is that when you notice any sign of emotional abuse you will walk away.
-Walking away is a tremendous act of self-love.
-Regardless of how you have been treated, you deserve love!
+Of course, my hope is that you live a life free of abuse.
+Either your partner is willing to take the steps to change.
+Or if not, you may need to leave.
+Walking away from an abusive relationship is a tremendous act of self-love.
+You deserve love regardless of what your abusive partner may say.
 And the love you can always cultivate is your own self-love.

 It takes courage just to honor the truth of emotional abuse in a relationship.
 I’m proud of you for being here.
 I’m sending you love!